-Spring is the time when the city of Rotterdam wakes up from its winter sleep: the trees and flowers are crips green and blossoming, there’s more daylight to enjoy in the evenings and its slowly getting warmer, so you can enjoy the first sunrays on your face.
+Spring is the time when the city of Rotterdam wakes up from its winter sleep: the trees and flowers are crisp green and blossoming, there’s more daylight to enjoy in the evenings and its slowly getting warmer, so you can enjoy the first rays of sun on your face.

-Hence, during spring in Rotterdam there’s plenty to do in the second biggest city of the Netherlands.
-Discover lush green parks and have a picnic with local snacks, stroll around the markets as well as the vibrant city centre or take cover from a spring shower in one of Rotterdam’s many museums.
+It should be no surprise that during spring there’s plenty to do in Rotterdam.
+You can discover lush green parks and have a picnic with local snacks, stroll around the markets as well as the vibrant city centre or take cover from a spring shower in one of Rotterdam’s many museums.
+These are some of our favourite things to do in Rotterdam in spring.

 Marvel at flowers in bloom

-The famous Keukenhof gardens are rather far away from Rotterdam but don’t worry, there’s plenty of opportunities in the harbour city to see the famous Dutch tulips as well as beautiful flower arrangements.
-The Trompenburg Botanical Garden is a hidden gem and getaway for plant lovers just outside the city centre of Rotterdam in Kralingen.
+The famous Keukenhof gardens are 1.5 hours away from Rotterdam by public transport.
+If that is too far for you, there’s plenty of opportunities in the harbour city to see the famous Dutch tulips as well as other beautiful flower arrangements.
+The Trompenburg Botanical Garden is a hidden gem for plant lovers just outside the city centre of Rotterdam in Kralingen.

 The beautifully designed garden spans over 8 hectares and is home to a large collection of perennials, bulbs, trees, shrubs and tubers.
-First established in 1820, the garden nowadays has many different areas such as the Botanical Cacti House full of succulents, a collection of more than 700 different types of Rhododendrons or an English-style landscape garden.
-You can also sit down to enjoy a cup of tea and warm sunrays in the Teahouse ‘De Uithoek.’
+First established in 1820, the garden nowadays has many different areas such as the Botanical Cacti House full of succulents, a collection of more than 700 different types of Rhododendrons, and an English-style landscape garden.
+You can also sit down to enjoy a cup of tea and warm sunshine in the Teahouse ‘De Uithoek.’

 Cruise around the harbour

-A river cruise is always a great option to explore a city and its highlights from a different perspective.
+A river cruise is always a great option to explore a port city, as it will show you the city's highlights from a different perspective.
 This one hour cruise takes you right through Rotterdam’s centre along the Nieuwe Maas.
-This way you’ll have the best view over some of the city’s iconic architectural monuments.
+This route gives you the best view of some of the city’s iconic architectural monuments.

 Accompanied by a live guide, you’ll learn all about the famous SS Rotterdam that lies in the harbour, the Erasmus Bridge, the Witte Huis as well as the dark red Willems Bridge.
 All while sitting back and relaxing, giving your feet a break from a long day of sightseeing.